What to Expect When You Are Scheduled for a CT Scan

 The CT technician is there to assist you and to ensure the doctor gets quality diagnostic pictures.
 The technician will explain what will happen during the exam.

-If you do not understand something or are afraid let the CT technician know!
-She will be glad to help.
+If you do not understand something or are afraid let the technician know!
+He or she will be glad to help.

 If you have questions, do not be afraid to ask.
 The technician wants you to feel comfortable, informed and relaxed.
 Remember, the technicians will be able to hear you and speak to you at all times, even after they have left the room.